Changissnz/nu_merchant_principal/README.md

 settings.
 But there are some that argue that it is the misuse of brilliance, trained and primed towards "malfeasant" outlets, that results in clear defeats for the owner/s of that brilliance.
+But there have been and are plenty of brilliant people that did not quite train and prime themselves towards "malfeasant" outlets.
+And they get paid in dirt.
+The dumb and perhaps retarded scoff at their ideas, deny their promotion, and ruin their composure.
+This is how some brilliant people get treated like dirt.
+They get invited to a club or party of some high-society members, after achieving much and expecting some festive recognition, and the invites are rescinded.
+And the club/party mentions them as if they are some dull one fit for exploitation.
+The high-society members already know, due to the luxury and power that they are able to retain, that preventative measures against exploitation require more than just brilliance.
+Brilliance is materially less in value than dirt.
+The brilliant person wants to get somewhere, with rejection thrown in their face as well as insults and knives in their back, their so-called "defensive posturing" against exploitation is most definitely born from a source, or at least an effect, of malice.

 Do you really think that fat cow that is your neighbor really gives a care for your interests and well-being?
 Laissez-faire feudalism predicts that they do not.
 While you might be digging